 Housing activities also include housing referral services, including assessment, search, placement, and housing advocacy services on behalf of the eligible client, as well as fees associated with these activities.

 HRSA Ryan White HIV/AIDS Program (RWHAP) recipients and subrecipients that use funds to provide Housing must have mechanisms in place to assess and document the housing status and housing service needs of new clients, and at least annually for existing clients.

 HRSA RWHAP recipients and subrecipients, along with local decision-making planning bodies, are strongly encouraged to institute duration limits to housing activities.
 HRSA HIV/AIDS Bureau (HAB) recommends recipients and subrecipients align duration limits with those definitions used by other housing programs, such as those administered by the Department of Housing and Urban Development (HUD), which currently uses 24 months for transitional housing.

 Housing services cannot be in the form of direct cash payments to clients and cannot be used for mortgage payments or rental deposits.
-These may be allowable costs under HUD Housing Opportunities for Persons with AIDS grant awards.
+These may be allowable costs under HUD Housing Opportunities for Persons with AIDS (HOPWA) grant awards.

 Eligible housing may include housing that:

 - Provides some type of core medical or support services (such as mental health services, residential substance use disorder services, residential foster care, or assisted living residential services).

 - Does not provide direct core medical or support services but is essential for a client or family to gain or maintain access to and adherence to HIV-related medical care and treatment.

 Funds received under this category may be used for the following housing-related expenditures: